 Work is not limited to hospitals.
 Allied health assistants can also find employment in community health, rehabilitation centres or via home and special needs school visits.

-This course is industry and nationally recognised and is delivered by Stirling Institute of Australia (RTO 21132)
+This course is industry and nationally recognised and is delivered by Stirling Institute of Australia (TOID 21132, CRICOS 03797M)

-Students can go into a range of employment options.
+Students can access a range of employment options with this qualification.

 Occupations may include: